Emotional Regulation: What Is It and How Do I Do It?

 Exhale fully through your mouth and count to 8 as you feel your body soften and mind quiet

-And repeat for two minutes or until you feel completely calm and ready to tackle what's ahead.
+Repeat for two minutes or until you feel completely calm and ready to tackle what's ahead.
 The more you practice, the more natural it will become and the more impact it will have.

 5. ADHD COACHES FOCUS ON EMOTIONAL REGULATION

-Whatever that support looks like for you, coaching or otherwise.
-It is okay to ask for it.
-It can have a tremendous impact on yourself and your life so have a look around to see your options.
+Whatever that support looks like for you, coaching or otherwise, it is okay to ask for it.
+It can have a tremendous impact on yourself and your life, so have a look around to see your options.

 HATE MEDITATION?
 HERE'S A MEDITATION HACK